 The Cruise Line is committed to being a responsible corporate citizen by preserving the precious natural resources that are integral to its success.
 The organization strives to minimize waste, reduce CO2 emissions, and engage in impactful environmental partnerships.
 Every ship has a team responsible for the implementation, training, and oversight of shipboard environmental compliance.
 Additionally, all crew members receive specialized environmental training and are responsible for ensuring environmental compliance in everything they do.
 As the organization planned its modernization to IP surveillance, environmental responsibility was also top-of-mind.

 The customer was impressed with the proposed solution and decided to move forward with the digital transformation.
-After a few simple setup steps, the CLEER24 switch transformed the existing and proven Coax infrastructure into a robust and reliable PoE backbone; capable of supporting the new IP cameras in all areas of the ship.
+After a few simple setup steps, the CLEER24 switch transformed the existing and proven Coax infrastructure into a robust and reliable Power over Ethernet PoE backbone; capable of supporting the new IP cameras in all areas of the ship.
 Also, the organization can now connect up to 4 IP cameras using a single Coax cable run using the NVT Phybridge EC4 Adapter.

 After successfully deploying IP surveillance throughout the first ship, the organization decided to replicate the success in several of its other liners.
 Thanks to Modern LAN design and the NVT Phybridge CLEER24 innovation, the customer was able to simplify the digital transformation and increase the number of cameras on-board its ships, which can carry a combined total of more than 19,000 travelers every voyage.
 The Ethernet over Coax solution allowed the customer to leverage its existing infrastructure to avoid the risky and complex rip & replace model.